rhgraysonii/ember-queue/README.md

 own.
 - As a teacher I want students to request help using their full name and picture so I can better associate student names and faces.
+- As a student, I want to be able to say I no longer need help so a teacher doesn't have to come over anymore.